yuntianyi-chen/autoware/docker/README.md

 # Open AD Kit: Containerized Workloads for the Autoware

-We have three types of Docker image: `development`, `prebuilt` and `monorun`.
+Open AD Kit offers two types of Docker image to let you get started with the Autoware quickly: `development` and `monorun`.

 1. The `development` image enables you to develop Autoware without setting up the local development environment.
-2. The `prebuilt` image contains prebuilt binaries on top of development environment
-3. The `monorun` image contains executables and enables you to try out Autoware quickly.
+2. The `monorun` image contains only runtime executables and enables you to try out Autoware quickly.

 **Note**: Before proceeding, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
 By pulling and using the Autoware Universe images, you accept the terms and conditions of the license.